liam-duke/volsuite/README.md

 > Note: Implied volatilites are currently retrieved from yfinance, and filtered by OTM prices.

-## License

-VolSuite uses the MIT License.
+This project uses the MIT License.